google-research/lasertagger/README.md

 `bert_config.json` which comes with the zipped pretrained BERT model.

-Note that if you want to **switch from using LaserTagger_AR to LaserTagger_FF**, you should set `"use_t2t_decoder": false` in the LaserTagger config.
-The former is usually more accurate, whereas the latter runs inference faster.
+Note that if you want to **switch from using LaserTagger_FF to LaserTagger_AR**, you should set `"use_t2t_decoder": true` in the LaserTagger config.
+The latter is usually more accurate, whereas the former runs inference faster.

 Train the model on CPU/GPU.